jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab03/Lab03-Instructions.md

 The "Algorithms" project contains a number of different maze algorithms used to produce the mazes.

 The "MazeGrid" project contains the infrastructure for the grid, cells, text outputs, and graphical outputs.
-This code was originally taken from "Mazes for Programmers" and translated from Ruby to C#.
+This code was originally taken from the book "Mazes for Programmers" and translated from Ruby to C#.

 Build the solution and run the web application.
 A browser window will pop up with parameters to select.
 Select some values from the drop-downs and click the button.
 This will show a maze created using the selected parameter.
 The different shades of color are a a "heat map" with the darker areas being furthest from the center of the maze and lighter areas being closer to the center of the maze.